ERC Manual

 Return a port for an IRC server.

-This tries a number of increasingly more default methods until a non-nil value is found.
+This tries a progressively greater number of default methods until a non-nil value is found.

 • port (the argument passed to this function)